VulcanJS/vulcan-docs/source/resolvers.md

 An **HoC** is simply a function you can call on a React component to give it additional props.
 Think of it as a mechanic's assistant following along with a little toolbox, ready to hand over a screwdriver or socket wrench at the appropriate time.

-### withList
+### withMulti

-The `withList` HoC is used to display lists of documents.
+The `withMulti` HoC is used to display lists of documents.
 It takes the following options:

-* `queryName`: an arbitrary name for the query.
 * `collection`: the collection on which to look for the `list` resolver.
 * `fragment` or `fragmentName`: the fragment to use.
 If you pass `fragmentName` instead of `fragment`, the name you passed will be used to look up a fragment registered with `registerFragment`.